The path from typist to scribe

 To scribe what people are saying as fast as they’re saying it, you need to be able to touch-type at about 100 words per minute.
 Because while you don’t need to get down every single word, you do need to be able to get down all the most important words no matter how fast they’re talking.

-However, you don't need excellent accuracy while scribing.
-Scribes generally fix their typos during the editing process.
+However, you don’t need excellent accuracy during the scribing process.
+Scribes generally fix their typos afterwards, during the editing stage.

 You must have a good knowledge of grammar, spelling and punctuation in order to produce high quality reports or minutes.
 You also need a broad vocabulary because if you don’t understand what people are saying you won’t be able to scribe it.